Share your love

 When your installation is completed, you can access your Anydesk app.

-Access Anydesk app on Rocky Linux 8
+2. Access Anydesk App on Rocky Linux 8

-At this point, you need to go to All applications and search for the installed application, as its icon appears click on it to run AnyDesk on your Rocky Linux to start accessing remote computers.
+At this point, you need to go to All applications and search for the installed application, as its icon appears, click on it to run AnyDesk on your Rocky Linux to start accessing remote computers.

 Conclusion

 At this point, you have learned to Install Anydesk on Rocky Linux 8.
+Anydesk on Rocky Linux 8 is used for remote desktop access, allowing users to control and manage systems remotely with a secure and lightweight connection.

-You may be like these articles:
+You may be like these articles too:

 How To Enable IP Forwarding in Linux